Love in This Club Part II: Composition

-Reception

 Critical reception

 Shaheem Reid of MTV News praised Wayne's vocals as a repeat of his melodic success on "Lollipop".
 YoRapper.com also appreciated Wayne's effort, saying "aside from sounding like he's dying, he delivers an entertaining verse."
 Stuff liked the way that his presence offered relief from the ballads on Here I Stand.

 About.com's Mark Nero lauded the song as being "much better than the original version", noting Beyoncé's appearance as "regal", while Idolator also praised the collaboration with Beyoncé and Wayne as "much better" than that with Young Jeezy, who recorded on the original track.
 Steve Jones of USA Today picked "Love in This Club Part II" as a standout track of Here I Stand.

 However, Josh Eells of Blender was not impressed, writing that the song "manages to make two of the most desirable people on the planet [Usher and Beyoncé] sound chaste", while IGN's Chad Grischow called the record "bland" and "lacking at best".
 Simon Vozick-Levinson from Entertainment Weekly criticized Usher's pick-up lines, describing them as more ridiculous than in the original song, as well as Wayne's reusing of lyrics from both "Lollipop" and his remix of "Crying Out for Me" (2007) by Mario.
 On the other hand, Vozick-Levinson commended Beyoncé's vocal performance on the track.
 Joey Guerra of the Houston Chronicle said that Beyoncé's vocal was the clear standout on the song.
 The song was listed as 36 in the Rolling Stone's The 100 Best Song of 2008.